-- 4.2 As already stated, SSE Airtricity uses the maximum average price to set the actual tariffs charged to customers.
+- 4.2 SSE Airtricity uses the maximum average price to set the actual tariffs charged to customers.
 The tariffs are calculated on a weighted average basis, based on average usage and the number of customers on each tariff.
-SSE Airtricity cannot charge more than the maximum average price overall.
-From 1 October 2022, the unit rates of tariffs for SSE Airtricity's customers in the Greater Belfast area will increase by 28.3%6. - 4.3 The new unit rates for tariff customers that will apply from 1 October 2022 are shown in Table 3 below.
+SSE Airtricity cannot charge more than the maximum average price overall. - 4.3 The new unit rates for tariff customers that will apply from 1 July 2023 are shown in Table 3.